-Spine
+Spine Pain Treatment

-Our physicians generally maintain a conservative approach to surgery, especially concerning matters of the spine and back.
 Our most frequent non-operational approach to back pain is exercise and physical therapy.
-A walking program can also provide some pain relief, usually combined with some type of anti-inflammatory medication or muscle relaxers.
+A walking program can also provide some pain relief, usually combined with some type of anti-inflammatory medication or muscle relaxants.
 Other options include epidural shots or nerve block injections.
 Your doctor will review your personal medical history and your symptoms to determine which of these methods is best for you and your particular situation.

 Following are a few of the spine conditions that our physicians treat.
 Click to read more about the causes of these conditions and how they’re treated.
 For information on additional back and neck disorders, please visit the American Academy of Orthopaedic Surgeons at http://orthoinfo.aaos.org/menus/spine.cfm